shashankag14/Transformer-for-Machine-Translation/README.md

 <div id="top"></div>

 # Transformer-for-Machine-Translation
-A PyTorch implementation of Transformers from scratch for Machine Translation on PHP Corpus dataset[1] based on "Attention Is All You Need" by Ashish Vaswani et. al.[2]
+A PyTorch implementation of Transformers from scratch for Machine Translation on PHP Corpus dataset[1] (Czech->English) based on "Attention Is All You Need" by Ashish Vaswani et. al.[2]

 ![image](https://user-images.githubusercontent.com/74488693/146843786-d2b240cc-8aca-402d-9165-28ca8a5405b9.png)